inscapist/deuterium-layout/README.md

 [link (select "angle mod")](https://cyanophage.github.io/playground.html?lan=english&layout=%5Cou.%27xfrlbzeaicpmdntsv%2F%2Cwgyhkjq%3B-%5Eback&mode=iso&thumb=l)

 ## Benefits
-- Very high efficiency due to very low SFBS, SFS (and redirect SFS).
-You would feel that all fingers are equally utilized
+- High efficiency due to very low SFBS, SFS (and redirect SFS).
+It should feel quite fluid as all fingers are equally utilized
 - `y` can be typed with either hand, depending on letter sequence. `y` interacts with nearly all english letters and this eliminates a lot of same finger bigram/skipgram problems
-- Sufficient alternation between hands and between fingers (**it is quite hard to achieve this**)
+- Sufficient alternation between hands and between (adjacent) fingers (**it is quite hard to achieve this**)
 - Having many letters on the homerow
 - High inrolls/outrolls ratio (outrolls can feel less natural if they are on the pinky/ring)
 - Having hjkl on the same hand in a relatively natural positions (vim + tiling window managers)